-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED)

-(dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED) (dollars in thousands, unless otherwise noted)

 The Credit Facility contains customary terms and conditions, including certain financial covenants.
 In addition, the Credit Facility, the indenture and the supplemental indentures relating to Lazard Group's senior notes, contain certain covenants, events of default and other customary provisions, including a customary make-whole provision in the event of early redemption, where applicable.
 As of September 30, 2013, the Company was in compliance with such provisions.
 All of the Company's senior debt obligations are unsecured.